 I would say Sri Lankans should be pro-Sri Lanka and then at the next level down, regard India and China as partners, as SL should do with all countries.

-Filed under accountability, american imperialism, China and Chinese influences, economic processes, governance, historical interpretation, Indian Ocean politics, island economy, modernity & modernization, politIcal discourse, power politics, self-reflexivity, sri lankan society, transport and communications, unusual people, welfare & philanthophy, world events & processes
+Filed under accountability, centre-periphery relations, China and Chinese influences, discrimination, economic processes, ethnicity, governance, historical interpretation, Indian Ocean politics, island economy, military strategy, Pacific Ocean politics, politIcal discourse, power politics, security, self-reflexivity, tolerance, truth as casualty of war, world events & processes

-Filed under accountability, centre-periphery relations, communal relations, constitutional amendments, cultural transmission, education, electoral structures, evolution of languages(s), governance, historical interpretation, language policies, life stories, modernity & modernization, politIcal discourse, power politics, power sharing, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, tolerance, unusual people, world events & processes
+Filed under accountability, anti-racism, atrocities, centre-periphery relations, communal relations, conspiracies, counter-insurgency, disparagement, ethnicity, fundamentalism, governance, historical interpretation, Islamic fundamentalism, landscape wondrous, life stories, martyrdom, politIcal discourse, power politics, religiosity, sri lankan society, suicide bombing, terrorism, the imaginary and the real, unusual people, world events & processes

 Statement by Ambassador Himalee Arunatilaka, the Permanent Representative of Sri Lanka to the United Nations in Geneva in response to the Report by the Office of the Office of High Commissioner for Human Rights ………… https://mfa.gov.lk/gosl-statement-54th-unhrc/ *+*

 At the outset, let me reiterate that the Government of Sri Lanka (GoSL) has consistently rejected Resolution 46/1 and 51/1 that led to the setting up of the so-called ‘Accountability Project’.
 We also reject the written update, its conclusions and recommendations.